 I probably could have done that differently.

 Each category had at least one topic that was totally exciting.
-You wouldn’t think that carved stones could be so interesting, until you watch what they explain here about stacking granite slabs that weigh 1200 TONS into a door and compare it to today’s masonry.
-Additionally there is a brilliant exposition of the granite drills with millimeter level precision that have upheld for thousands of years.
+You wouldn’t think that carved stones could be so interesting until you watch what they explain here about stacking granite slabs that weigh 1200 TONS into a door and compare it to today’s masonry.
+Additionally, there is a brilliant exposition of the granite drills with millimeter-level precision that have been upheld for thousands of years.
 Hmm, alright, I’m intrigued now.
 The intro is very exciting because over the first few sections you’re just blasted with YUP MMHMM ALIENS DEF, and it’s hard to deny.
 Excuse my erudite vocabularistic edict in that last assertion.

 Danger, Will Robinson, The Manna Machine

-My favorite section from the Evidence episides is about the radioactive alien manna machine in the Zohar.
-Here’s the idea, artist re-create the description of machine described in a Kabbalistic text called the Zohar.
-Turns out that it can create algae based protein food using natural processes that would occur in the desert during the 40 night and 40 days in the Bible.
+My favorite section from the Evidence episodes is about the radioactive alien manna machine in the Zohar.
+Here’s the idea, the artist re-creates the description of the machine described in a Kabbalistic text called the Zohar.
+Turns out that it can create algae-based protein food using natural processes that would occur in the desert during the 40 nights and 40 days in the Bible.
 It has all sorts of valves and grids and tubes that would actually work even though this text is centuries old.
-Not quite as old as the show might make you think, but still pretty old, like 14th century or so.
+Not quite as old as the show might make you think, but still pretty old, like the 14th century or so.

 There’s also a section about this flying capsule in ancient India with various diagrams and interpretations.
 This is kind of on par, and I’m not going to discount it, but that is the main idea behind section one.